Keto Lemon Bars

 This post may contain affiliate links.
 See my disclosure policy.

-I made these lemon bars for a local fundraiser a couple of years ago, and they ended up being the top-bid dessert of the entire auction… cookies, brownies, all of it.
-The next year, the same buyers came back asking if I brought “those lemon bars” again, which honestly made my day.
-They’re bright, a little tart, and just sweet enough for anyone who loves a good citrus moment without going overboard, especially if you prefer sugar-free treats.
+I made these for a local fundraiser dessert auction a couple of years ago, and they ended up being the top-bid item of the entire event.
+Almond flour cookies, brownies, all of it.
+The next year, the same buyers came back asking if I brought ‘those lemon bars’ again.
+That’s when I knew this recipe was permanent.

 The Crust Ingredients